tamhoang1412/backend-swe-interview-questions/README.md

 Most of the questions comes from [vietnakid](HTTPS://github.com/vietnakid/learning-material/blob/master/computer-science/cs_questions.md).
 I wrote down the brief answers and add some new questions/topics.

-The answers to those questions bases on my humble knowledge.
-If you find some things want to improve or fix, please fire a PR, I would be more than happy.
+The answers to those questions are based on my humble knowledge.
+If you find something that you want to improve or fix, please fire a PR, I would be more than happy.

 ## TOPICS